mossbanay/Psychology-3-4/Glossary.md

 - Playing a video game level under two conditions without taking a break
 - Solving a sudoku under two conditions without taking a break

+### Primacy effect
+##### See also Serial position effect

+The primacy effect refers to the superior recall of items at the beginning of the list.
+This occurs because more attention is paid to the first few items of the list, making them more likely to be retained in long-term memory.

 ### RAI

 Receives analyses interprets.

+### Recency effect
+##### See also Serial position effect

+The recency effect refers to the superior recall of items at the end of a list.
+This occurs because the last few items are likely to still be in STM.
+As a result of this, the superior recall is not apparent when delayed recall occurs.

 ### Rehersal